N of Hooker Icefield

 Boundary Commission Sheet 26 (surveyed in 1920)

-Lawrence Edward Grace “Titus” Oates [1880 – 1912] was a British army officer, and later an Antarctic explorer, who died from hypothermia during the when he walked from his tent into a blizzard.
-His death, which occurred on his 32nd birthday, is seen as an act of self-sacrifice when, aware that the gangrene and frostbite from which he was suffering was compromising his three companions’ chances of survival, he chose certain death for himself in order to relieve them of the burden of caring for him.
+Lawrence Edward Grace “Titus” Oates [1880 – 1912] was a British army officer, and later an Antarctic explorer, who died from hypothermia during Robert Falcon Scott’s ill-fated expedition to the South Pole in 1911–1912.
+Oates walked from his tent into a blizzard on his 32nd birthday, in what is seen as an act of self-sacrifice.
+Oates was suffering from gangrene and frostbite, compromising his three companions’ chances of survival.
 According to the diary of Commander Robert Falcon Scott, CVO, [1868–1912], as Oates left the tent he said, “I am just going outside and may be some time.”
-The other members of the party also perished over the next few days.
+The three other members of the party also perished over the next few days; Edgar Evans [1876-1912] had died previously.

 - British Columbia Geographical Names.
 Mount Oates